ggez/ggez/README.md

 * ggez-goodies for things that are useful but not fundamental and generally don't depend on each other
 * specs for entity-component system (alternatives: ecs or recs crates)
-* cgmath or vecmath for math operations?
+* cgmath or vecmath for math operations?  nalgebra does great too.
 * physics/collision???

 ## Credits